 If you had a spinal anaesthetic, you will be commenced on slow release and fast acting analgesia.

 A nurse from the pain management team will visit you and go through your regime with you.
-Please ask if you are unsure of your pain management.
+Please ask if you are unsure about the regime your anaesthetist or surgeon has prescribed and inform your nurse of the effectiveness of the medications.

-Blood test and X-ray- Blood test will be taken to check if you need a blood transfusion and to check the electrolytes in your blood.
-An X-ray will be attended to confirm the position of the joint replacement (some surgeons may request this on day 2).
+Blood test and x-ray - A blood test will be taken to check if you need a blood transfusion and to check the electrolytes in your blood.
+An x-ray will be attended to confirm the position of the joint replacement (some surgeons may request this on day 2).

-Observations- The nursing staff will monitor your vital signs by checking your blood pressure, temperature, pulse, respiration rate and neurovascular observations hourly while you have a PCA or for 24 hours following a spinal anaesthetic.
+Observations - The nursing staff will monitor your vital signs by checking your blood pressure, temperature, pulse, respiration rate and neurovascular observations hourly while you have a PCA or for 24 hours following a spinal anaesthetic.
 These will then be done fourth hourly.
-You will have Oxygen therapy for the entire duration you have the PCA, for 24 hours following a spinal anaesthetic or as the Orthopaedic team deems you require it.
+You will have oxygen therapy for the entire duration you have the PCA, for 24 hours following a spinal anaesthetic or as required.

-Wound drain- Your wound drain will be removed by your nurse some time during day 1 or 2 (depending on your surgeon's preference).
+Wound drain - Your wound drain will be removed by your nurse some time during day 1 or 2 (depending on your surgeon's preference).
 At this time your wound dressing will be changed as well.